Payment Processing System_Web Ready Header

 How a Payment Processing System Works

 The term “payment processing” refers to the sequence of authenticating and approving a customer transaction.
-Afterward, the proceeds are transferred to the merchant, minus the transaction fees.
+Afterward, the proceeds are transferred to the merchant.

 The credit card processing transaction sequence